spark-brc/QSWATMOD2-plugin/README.md

     <img src="./imgs/fig_02.png" width="500">
 </p>

-QSWATMOD2 includes all dependencies directly in the plugin to avoid user-installation.
+QSWATMOD2 includes all dependencies ([FloPy](https://www.usgs.gov/software/flopy-python-package-creating-running-and-post-processing-modflow-based-models) ([Bakker et al., 2016](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.10933)) and [PyShp](https://pypi.org/project/pyshp/)) directly in the plugin to avoid user-installation.
 - Open QGIS3 after the installation of QSWATMOD2 is finished.

 If you don't see QSWAMOD2 icon on the toolbar,